inno-devops-labs/S24-core-course-labs/app_python/DOCKER.md

 # Docker Best Practices

-In the Dockerfile for this application I have implemented several best practices to ensure security and efficiency:
+In the Dockerfile for this application, I have implemented several best practices to ensure security and efficiency:

 1. Avoid unnecessary privileges:
    - The container runs as a non-root user to reduce the risk of privilege escalation.